-The council supports tree planting within the borough through a variety of schemes.
-The leaflet 'Sponsor a tree' is available via http://www.rushmoor.gov.uk/article/2795/How-we-look-after-our-trees to download or from Customer Services on 01252 398399.
+The council support tree planting within the borough through a variety of schemes and where appropriate take opportunities to enhance tree planting.

 Aim - To plant 50 trees per year within council land to help improve the visual amenity of the borough and provide a tree population for future generations.